top of page

 Why Folate and Antioxidants Matter for MTHFR

-The MTHFR gene affects how your body converts folate into its active form, methylfolate, which is crucial for DNA repair, detoxification, and mood regulation.
+The MTHFR gene affects how your body converts folate into its active form, methylfolate.
+This conversion is crucial for DNA repair, detoxification, and mood regulation.
 Natural folate sources like avocados, citrus fruits, and eggs provide bioavailable nutrients that support this process without relying on synthetic folic acid found in fortified foods.
 Antioxidants help reduce oxidative stress, which can be higher in people with MTHFR mutations.
 A low glycemic index and high fiber content help maintain steady blood sugar levels and support gut health.
-Have some perfect breakfast ideas for MTHFR can change the game and help get the day started with a good foundation.

 Perfect Breakfast Ideas for MTHFR - Breakfast 1: Avocado and Citrus Salad with Poached Eggs